jiajoo-alt/Hackathon_2/README.md

 ## Game Description
 **The Hungry Muse Restaurant**

-Random Wars is an addictive idle strategy game where you need to build your army, dominate the land, and obliterate enemy castles.
-Your cute rabbit unit will roam the field randomly, capturing gray cells and turning them blue.
-They will also gather the wood resource on their way.
-When you gather enough wood, you can build your barracks and let the bull units wander around to capture enemies' cells.
-Engage in thrilling battles and conquer the realm!
+The Hungry Muse Restaurant is a cooking game where the player need to become a chef and decide what dishes he decided to do based on the menu provided and the quantity of the dishes.
+After that, the chef will need to prepared the food based on the ingredients provided.
+The chef need to enter the correct sequences of the ingredients.
+When the dish is done , the dish is then ready to serve to the customer and the chef will get paid too.
+When the chef completed all the dishes the chef can then procveed to the next level to enjoy more on the game.
+There will a toal of 5 level in The Hungry Muse Restaurant.

 One day, after a tiring day from work, you unexpectedly received a letter from your grandpa.
 In the letter, he tells you that he is retiring soon and hopes that you will inherit his beloved restaurant.
 After thinking hard about it for a few days, you decide that it's time to step away from your hectic white-collar job and pick up your old passion: cooking.
 You return to your grandpa's place to continue his legacy and embark on an exciting culinary adventure.